helenclx/helenchong.dev/src/blog/posts/2025-05-19-my-vps-arc-began.md

 ## Renting My First VPS

 My opportunity to dip my toes in a VPS finally came in November 2024, when I was introduced to [Chunkserve](https://chunkserve.com/) and their [LowEndTalk offer](https://lowendtalk.com/discussion/199333/best-deals-9-99-yr-vps-20-99-yr-4vcpu-8gb-ram-50gb-dedicated-servers-pre-black-friday/).
-I ordered the 20.99 Euro yearly package, which means the price is similar to the Premium Shared Hosting plan I ordered from Hostinger.
+I ordered the 20.99 euro yearly package, which means the price is similar to the Premium Shared Hosting plan I ordered from Hostinger.

-20.99 Euro per year is an amazing value for a VPS with 4 vCore E5-2695v4, 8 GB RAM, 50 GB SSD Enterprise Disk, and 20TB of traffic.
+20.99 euro per year is an amazing value for a VPS with 4 vCore E5-2695v4, 8 GB RAM, 50 GB SSD Enterprise Disk, and 20TB of traffic.
 While my Hostinger shared hosting plan offered more storage (100 GB SSD), the upside of a VPS giving you root access to the server more than makes up for it.

 With my first VPS rented, I could finally start tinkering a server myself.